bbinvt/project-group-4/README.md

 * <a href="https://github.com/bbinvt/project-group-4/blob/main/Video%20game_Tableau_projectgroup4.twbx">Dashboard</a>

-# Deliverable 1: Planning our Analysis
+# Planning our Analysis

 ## Project Overview & Selected Topic
 - Can we predict global revenues within the first year of a new game's release?
-Discover the key features for rev. predictions
 - Is there a direct connection between score, rating, & sales?

 ## Dataset Description & Why we select this?